granawkins/template-js-playground/README.md

-# Mentat Template JS
+# Mentat Template JS with Bun

 A full-stack JavaScript template project with React frontend and Express backend, both using TypeScript.
+This version is optimized for [Bun](https://bun.sh), a fast all-in-one JavaScript runtime.

+## Prerequisites

+- [Bun](https://bun.sh) installed on your system

 ## Getting Started